Why Use EndNote?

 - Click on the title hotlink.

 - Click on Cite/Export

 - Click on Export to EndNote / Reference Manager

 - Open the RIS file and Save, using the Research Soft Manager

 Most of the time the resource will then be added to your EndNote library.

 NOTE: The catalog connection file for MARTIN does NOT work anymore.
-We have a new catalog.
+Our new catalog is WorldCat.